 ACA Gateball Referees can attain accreditation to three levels:

 Accredited by the World Gateball Union – allows the referee to examine candidates for Level 1 accreditation

 Senior level – allows the referee to examine candidates for Level 2 accreditation

 A summary of the steps to become a referee or being accredited at a higher level are available here

 These steps are all part of Gateball Australia’s procedure for referee accreditation and reaccreditation and are available for download.
-Please note that this document has been included the ACA’s processes for referee accreditation and reaccreditation.
-In turn, this process is compliant with requirements of the Australian Sports Commission/Sports Australia
+This document parallels the ACA’s processes for referee accreditation and reaccreditation for all codes.
+In turn, this process is compliant with requirements of the Australian Sports Commission/Sports Australia.